charleslamb212/1114-p2-auth-lesson/README.md

+# A full stack dictionary app

 This is a Dictionary app that utilizes an external API (https://dictionaryapi.dev/) to display search results for any given word.
-The app includes an ERD diagram, RESTful routing chart, and wireframes for the home page and favorites page.
 The app uses a variety of technologies, including JavaScript, CSS, HTML, Node, Postgresql, and Express, and allows users to add words to a list of favorites, view a favorites page that shows all favorite words and comments on that page, and comment on individual word pages.

-# Project Pitch

 ## Description: